 I use Canva for many of my images on my blog, including Pinterest and Facebook graphics. ☺️

 To use the media kit I created for you, click here and follow the instructions below.

-1) Make sure you click File > “Make a copy” > this is a very important step, if you don't your work will NOT be saved.
+1) Make sure you click File > “Make a copy” > this is a crucial step if you don't, your work will NOT save.